 You can create a multitude of charts, maps, graphics and dashboards with Infogram’s free-to-use infographic generator.
-There are also several paid options in which more advanced infographic services can be accessed, ranging from $19 to $149 per month.
+There are also several paid options with advanced infographic services ranging from $19 to $149 per month.

-Another infographic generator with a basic free option but with much more in-depth paid services priced from $19 per month is Venngage, which can be especially useful for businesses which require animated infographics.
+Another infographic generator with a basic free option but with much more in-depth paid services priced from $19 per month is Venngage.
+It is especially useful for businesses which require animated infographics.

-This free infographic tool provides you with plenty of different template styles to work with, so business owners can use Easel.ly to customize infographics to match their company’s branding style.
+This free infographic tool provides you with plenty of different template styles to work with.
+Business owners can use Easel.ly to customize infographics to match their company’s branding style.

-Many infographics use screenshots of the business’ website, so use the Awesome Screenshot browser extension to capture the images you want, then edit the image in the browser itself without needing additional editing software.
+Many infographics use screenshots of the business’ website.
+So use the Awesome Screenshot browser extension to capture the images you want.
+You can then edit the image in the browser itself without needing additional editing software.

 The free Skitch app from Evernote lets you add various annotations onto a screen-captured image for use in an infographic.
 By signing up for an account (also free) you can also use their Cloud-based storage facility.